 The Medicare beneficiaries' contribution to this "cost-containment" scheme would be to pay a higher Part B premium and deductible and a new Part A co-payment.
-The beneficiaries therefore would share not only part of the Federal government's
+The beneficiaries therefore would share not only part of the Federal government's Medicare costs, but also a large portion of its responsibility for cost-control.

 Medicare costs, but also a large portion of its responsibility for cost-control.
 Such proposals will not produce an economically efficient health system.
 They will simply force the elderly to pay more for their care, or forego receiving medical attention.
 The principal decision-makers in the health system, primarily the providers, whose decisions feed inflation, will have no incentive to change their behavior.
 (The DRG system was enacted in hopes of changing provider behavior but we suggest: "Don't count on it."
 DRGs have not been proven effective yet; the plan will allow cost-shifting since it is applied only to Medicare; and hospitals could "game" the system at great cost to beneficiaries' health and program financing.)